jdiehl/brackets-less-autocompile/README.md

 You can also specify custom compiler settings in this line (this can be combined with out but not with main):

-  // compress: true, strict-math: true
+  // compress: true, strictMath: true

 ### Acknowledgements